-- Submit your feed to Shopping ads at the same time as you update your website.
+- Submit your Merchant Center product data at the same time as you update your website.
 For example, if you update your website every night at 2:30 am, submit your feed at 2:30 am.
-We usually update your information for existing products within minutes (see your Merchant Center Dashboard for details).
+We usually update your information for existing products within minutes (see your Merchant Center Overview for details).
 If your website consists of several parts that are updated individually, create a feed for each of them and submit them at the appropriate time.

 - Enable automatic item updates.
-This feature reduces the risk of account suspension for price and availability mismatches and temporarily prevents item disapprovals by extracting the latest product data from your website.
-Keep in mind that it is most appropriate for a small portion of inventory, and is not a replacement for an up-to-date, accurate feed.
+This feature reduces the risk of account-level suspension for price and availability mismatches and prevents product disapprovals due to crawling mismatch by extracting the latest product data from your website.
+Keep in mind that it is most appropriate for a small portion of inventory, and is not a replacement for up-to-date, accurate Merchant Center product data.
 Learn more about automatic item updates

-- If using a third-party feed provider, pre-process the feed and upload it to Shopping ads as soon as possible so the feed reflects changes made to the website.
+- If using a third-party feed provider, pre-process the feed and upload it as soon as possible so the feed reflects changes made to the website.

 - Coordinate scheduled fetches with website updates.
 If you’ve set up your Merchant Center account for scheduled fetches, match the timing of the fetch to any regular updates on your website.
 Learn how to submit feeds via Scheduled Fetches

 - Use the Content API for Shopping (advanced) to send the most current price and availability information to Google.
-The Content API allows you to provide updates for individual items and update your data for Shopping ads almost immediately.
+The Content API allows you to provide updates for individual products and update your data for Shopping ads and listings almost immediately.
 This occurs as soon as the product information changes in your own system.
 Learn more about Content API for Shopping

 Provide verifiable data

-Here are a few best practices that you can follow while structuring your website to allow for quick verification of your product data and to reduce the risk of item disapprovals and account suspensions:
+Here are a few best practices that you can follow while structuring your website to allow for quick verification of your product data and to reduce the risk of product disapprovals and account-level suspensions: